 Students are expected to participate in daily tefillah (prayer) in the morning (Shacharit) and afternoon (Minchah), depending on the schedule of their class.
 At the parents' formal request, a full-day student may be given permission to participate in an outside minyan (prayer group) at a home synagogue, for example.
-Students' behavior during prayer will be factored into their grade for Tefillah.

-Students who participate in an outside minyan should arrive at the JCFS School by 8:15 AM.
+Students who participate in an outside minyan should arrive at the Knapp Center by 8:15 AM.

-At every appropriate opportunity, students are invited to take part in observances (such as reciting grace after meals, reciting blessings, etc.).
+At appropriate opportunities, students are invited to take part in observances (such as reciting grace after meals, reciting blessings, etc.).